Start a Business in Delaware

 - Site design.
 The easiest option is to use a free website creation tool—there are a number of free options available.
 Most are easy even for a newcomer to use, with styles and built in templates.
 For a more custom design, you can hire a web designer to work on your website, but this will be much more expensive.

-10. File a Delaware Annual Report / Franchise Tax
+10. File DE Annual Report / Franchise Tax

 Delaware corporations are required to file an annual report and pay franchise tax.
 (Foreign corporations, however, need only file an annual report.)
 LLCs have to pay an annual tax of $300.
 You read that right: no annual reports for Delaware LLCs, but a pretty hefty annual tax.